T33py/DSTIntegration/README.md

    - "-dslu {int}" or "-ds {int}" is the maximum number of days that has passed sinc the last table update.
 The plan is to have -1 as the unlimited value.
  - Retrieve metadata of a table using "metadata" or "-md" it takes one optional argument.
    - "-id {id}" is the ID of the table to retrieve.
+ - The latest metadata retrieved can be accessed using the following commands
+   - "print CurrentMetadata" writes the contents of the metadata to the commandline
+   - "print Variable {id}" writes the variable with the given id to the commandline
+   - "reset CurrentMetadata" empties the metadata currently stored
  - Retrieve data from the table which you have most recently loaded metadata from by using "GetData".
-This runs the currently stored DataRequest which can be edited using several commands
+This runs the currently stored DataRequest
+   - "-print {location}" if you supply -print the data will be written to the default folder, which is the folder of execution.
+If you supply a location that will be used in stead(supplied location does not support spaces at the moment).
+ - The currently stored datarequest can be modified/printed using the following commands:
    - "add variable {id}" adds the variable (category of values) to the DataRequest
+     - You can add the argument "-all" to add all values with the variable
    - "add value {variableID} {id}" adds both the value and variable to the DataRequest
    - "remove variable {id}" removes the variable and all associated values from the DataRequest
    - "remove value {variableID} {id}" removes the specified value from the DataRequest
-   - "print CurrentMetadata"
-   - "print DataRequest"
+   - "print DataRequest" writes the contents of the datarequest to the commandline
-   - ""
+   - "reset datarequest" resets the datarequest according to the currently stored metadata

 **Missing functionality of note:**
  - parsing strings in the commandline (arguments surrounded by "")